-Create a simple visual schedule which you can go through with your child.
+Give your child a simple visual schedule that you can go through with them.
 For example, “right after breakfast, you are going to kindergarten and I am leaving for work.
 You will have lunch and right after it, daddy is picking you up.
 We will see each other at home.”

 Predictability and structure will help reduce anxiety about the unknown.